940smiley/self-hosted-ai-starter-kit/README.md

    <http://localhost:5678/workflow/srOnR8PAY3u4RSwb>
 3. Click the **Chat** button at the bottom of the canvas, to start running the workflow.
 4. If this is the first time you’re running the workflow, you may need to wait until Ollama finishes downloading Llama3.2.
-You can inspect the docker console logs to check on the progress.
+You can inspect the Ollama logs to check on the progress.

 To open n8n at any time, visit <http://localhost:5678/> in your browser.